blueLiner33/VSD-Course-BWSI/README.md

 They are kept in the Library.
 Some examples are Latch, DFF, and Inverter.
 The same function cell comes in different sizes and with different features.
 A higher threshold needs more time to shift.

 ## Timing
+slew_low_rise_thr defines points to low point 20% or 30%
+slew_high_rise_thr 20%
+slew is foudn time difference between the two. slew_low_fall_thr bottom 20% other wave form same with slew_high_fall_thr used to find slew in_rise_thr for delay and one out point to calc delay out_rise_thr out waveform point find delay in_fall_thr delay for fall waveform out_fall_thr delay for fall 50% roughly

+time(out_thr)-time(in_thr)=delay
+negative delay poor choice of threshold point.

+transition time high-low for the fall (slew)
 ### Cell Design Flow

 #### Inputs